apache/cassandra/src/java/org/apache/cassandra/db/memtable/Memtable_API.md

 a `factory(Map<String, String>)` method, which is called using the configuration `parameters`.
 For validation, the latter should consume any further options (using `map.remove`).

-The `MemtableParams` class will looks for the specified class name (prefixed with `org.apache.cassandra.db.memtable.` if only a short name was given), then look for a `factory` method.
+The `MemtableParams` class will look for the specified class name (prefixed with `org.apache.cassandra.db.memtable.` if only a short name was given), then look for a `factory` method.
 If it finds one, it will call it with a copy of the supplied parameters; if it does not, it will look for the `FACTORY` field and use its value if found.
 It will error out if the class was not found, if neither the method or field was found, or if the user supplied parameters that did not